The Saga of the Catholic Church of Eritrea

 On 21 Jun 2019, the “Cracking down on Catholic Church activities, arbitrary arrest and imprisonment of Orthodox and other Christian congregation members in Eritrea, prompted a call from a UN independent rights expert on Friday for the Government to respect citizens' freedom of religion and to “release those who have been imprisoned for their religious beliefs.”

-The government of Eritrea has published a reply to the criticism it has received from the UN Special Rapporteur concerning the illegal appropriation of medical centres that belong to the Catholic Church.
+The government of Eritrea has published a reply to the criticism it has received from the UN Special Rapporteur concerning the illegal appropriation of medical centers that belong to the Catholic Church.

 It is to be remembered that a week ago Ms Kravetz expressed her reservation on the measures the Eritrean government has been taking towards faith institutions.
 Her criticism appeared on UN’s website https://news.un.org/en/story/2019/06/1041041